koki25ando/IMDb_Analyzer/Document/SetupProcedure.md

 # 🔧 Setup dataset 🔧

 To explore your movie activities, you have to upload your dataset.
-In this page, you will given procedure that explains everything you need to do step by step.
+In this page, you will find everything you need know before using IMDb Analyzer and how to upload your dataset step by step.

 ## Step1: (Create and) Login to your IMDb Account